How to Build the Best PC for Video Editing

 Case: BeQuiet!
 Dark Base Pro 900

 Operating System: Windows 10

-With the i7-7900X, we're looking at 10 high-speed physical CPU cores, which is effectively the peak of performance for video editing.
+With the AMD Threadripper CPU, we're looking at 16 high-speed physical CPU cores, which is effectively the peak of performance for video editing and unheard of on ethusiast consumer platforms before now.
 And with 64GB of RAM, the fastest SSD around, and a GTX 1080 Ti, this PC will handle any project you throw it, including in DaVinci Resolve.

 Section 2: Choosing PC Hardware for Video Editing

 The CPU is the foundation of an editing PC.
 The processor’s power determines how quickly you can accomplish editing tasks.
 If your editing PC doesn’t have a powerful processor, it’s going to be slow, regardless of anything else.
 Modern editing software such as Adobe Premiere, Sony Vegas, and Final Cut Pro will take full advantage of multiple CPU cores and hyperthreading, so investing in a good CPU is crucial when building an editing PC.
 (If you're using DaVinci Resolve, the CPU is still important, but comes secondarily to the graphics card.)

 The CPU is where you should invest the largest amount of your budget.
 Intel CPUs have long been the most powerful, but AMD's new Ryzen CPUs offer a lot of value for the money for video editors.

 For budget builds, we recommend a Ryzen 5 CPU.
 AMD Ryzen 5 1600 has 6 cores and 12 threads.
 It will easily handle 1080p resolution, which is the standard resolution for most modern screens and videos.
 It is capable of editing 4K, although not as smoothly.
 It is also overclockable, so someone willing to carefully tinker can extract another 10%+ performance out of the chip for free.